ChalmersLibrary/create-dmp/README.md

 Assumes an input file in the following format (tab separated, utf-8/unix lf), especially note name orientation and e-mail address used (should ideally correspond with the e-mail returned by the Idp, but the script will try and look this up from Chalmers PDB):
 2021-12345\tEinstein Albert\teinstein@chalmers.se\n

-If you copy or export the input data from MS Excel, you might have to use a text editor like Notepad++ to make sure the input file uses ITF-8 and Unix type line feeds.
+If you copy or export the input data from MS Excel, you might have to use a text editor like Notepad++ to make sure the input file uses UTF-8 and Unix type line feeds.

 The script will try and create the user (and set permissions) if not already found in DSW.
 It will also (if selected) send e-mails to the researchers after DMP and CRIS project have been created, using a set of pre-defined, funder specific templates.

-Copy env_example to .env and add current values to get started.
 Settings (paths) in create-new-dmp.conf need to be adjusted to the selected DSW KM.

 Please use the staging environment (dsw-staging.xxx) and (at least initially) set send_emails to "false" when testing!